habitat-sh/habitat/www/source/docs/plan-syntax.html.md

 ***

 ## Variables
-The following variables can be used in your plan and hook scripts to help get binaries and libraries to build and install in the correct locations in your package.
+The following variables can be used in your plans to help get binaries and libraries to build and install in the correct locations in your package.

 $pkg_prefix
 : This variable is the absolute path for your package.